godspeedsystems/gs-documentation/docs/microservices-framework/API & Event.md

   #Other non-swagger components (optional)
   authn: #custom authentication.
 Currently plugins support JWT.
 Can be customized
-  authz: #your custom authz workflow
+  authz: #your custom authz function
   on_request_validation_error: #when validation fails
   on_response_validation_error: #when validation fails
   log: #Open Telemetry compliant log attributes which help debug and search through logs better